readthedocs/blog/read-the-docs-2019-stats.rst

 * We have additional revenue from our commercial offering at readthedocs.com, but aren't including that in our community funding overview

 Our advertising has been pretty steady for 2019.
-The small drop in the year-over-year comparision we account to the fact that ad blockers happened halfway through last year, meaning that the comparison is 15% lower in terms of our total traffic.
+The small drop in the year-over-year comparison we account to the fact that ad blockers happened halfway through last year, meaning that the comparison is 15% lower in terms of our total traffic.

 We continue to be hosted by Azure_,